- 2 T. cayenne pepper

 - Remove crisp skin onto a paper towel to drain.
 When cooled, break into bite-size pieces.
 Sprinkle with remaining seasoning blend.

-- In a large bowl, mash the avocados together with the buttermilk powder, shallot, Tabasco, and salt until well combined.
+- In a large bowl, mash the avocados together with the buttermilk powder, shallot, Hot Garlic Pepper Sauce, and salt until well combined.

 - Serve with crisp chicken skin pieces.